 Asynchronous event provide a means of starting computation based on external stimuli.
-The asynchronous event facility is based on two classes: AbstractAsync-Event and AbstractAsyncEventHandler.
+The asynchronous event facility is based on two classes: AbstractAsync-

+Event and AbstractAsyncEventHandler.
 An AbstractAsyncEvent object represents something that can happen, like a POSIX signal, a hardware interrupt, or a computed event like an airplane entering a specified region.
 When one of these events occurs, which is indicated by the fire() method being called, the associated instances of AbstractAsyncEventHandler are scheduled and the handleAsyncEvent() methods are invoked, thus the required logic is performed.
-Also, methods on AbstractAsyncEvent are provided to manage the set of instances of AbstractAsyncEventHandler associated with the instance of AbstractAsyncEvent.
+Also, methods on AbstractAsyncEvent are provided to manage the set of instances of AbstractAsyncEvent.